 Schwegler’s many accolades include a Hallie Ford Fellowship, Klaus Moje Award to attend Pilchuck Glass School, MacDowell Colony Fellowship and several RACC Individual Project Grants.
 In addition to Pilchuck and the MacDowell Colony, she was artist-in-residence at Yaddo, Anderson Ranch Arts Center, and Bullseye Glass Company, among others.
 Notable exhibitions of her work include Portland2016: A Biennial of Contemporary Art, presented by Disjecta and curated by Michelle Grabner; The Art Gym at Marylhurst University in Oregon and the Sheldon Museum of Art in Lincoln, Nebraska.
 Publications such as Art in America, Daily Serving and the Huffington Post, among others, have reviewed her work.
 Schwegler holds a BFA from the University of Kansas and MFA from the University of Oregon.
 She serves as Chair of the MFA in Applied Craft + Design, a joint program of the Pacific Northwest College of Art and Oregon College of Art and Craft, in Portland, Oregon.

 Schwegler recently received a 2018 Individual Artist Fellowship from the Oregon Arts Commission.
-Her sculptural work Passing Resemblance, which is in the permanent collection of the Portland Art Museum, will go on view at the museum in 2018.
+Her sculptural work Passing Resemblance, which is in the permanent collection of the Portland Art Museum and now on view at the museum.